zefrenchwan/scrutateur/README.md

 ## Architecture

 1. endpoints are either unprotected (login and status) or protected (with an auth check mechanism and access to pages are based on roles)
-2. Storage for auth is based on a relational database.
+2. Storage for auth is based on a relational database, and for some files, on a local FS
-3. Although not used, a redis cache is provided and may be set to active via a configuration mode

 ### Dependencies